What is Classed as Owner-Occupied?

 Where a property purchase is subject to VAT, we are usually able to fund it using a VAT loan.
 This can be made for up to 100% of the VAT payable and is repayable when the VAT is claimed back.

-Typically, a business mortgage is usually made for up to a maximum of 20 years.
+Typically, terms are available up to a maximum of 20 years.
 Some lenders will accept terms as high as 30 years, although these are few and far between.
 Certain specialist industries such as doctors and dentists can take out 100% commercial mortgages.

 We offer owner-occupied commercial mortgages from £25,000 with no maximum loan.